Academic Policies and Procedures

 If the course is successfully repeated, the new grade rather than the F (or D) will be used in calculating the student’s GPA.
 However, the F or D will remain on the transcript.

-Official transcripts are issued only upon written authorization by the student and mailed to the designated recipient.
+Official transcripts are issued only upon written authorization by the student (Transcript Request form) and mailed to the designated recipient.
 Unofficial transcripts may be faxed, but no transcript (official or unofficial) will be e-mailed.
 The Registrar’s Office must be notified at least one week in advance if the transcript is to be issued by a given date (fee: $ 5 for official and unofficial transcript).
 Each student receives a complimentary transcript upon graduating.
 No transcript will be issued for any student indebted to the seminary.

 All courses taken at AGTS, including first-year Greek and other prerequisites, are averaged into the student’s grade point average and will appear on the transcript.
 However, when determining the student’s eligibility for graduation, with regard to the minimum GPA requirement, only those courses applicable toward the student’s degree program will be considered in calculating the GPA.